-However, most individuals don’t know they have a snoring problem, especially if they don’t sleep with anyone else.
+Most individuals don’t know they have a snoring problem, especially if they don’t sleep with anyone else.
 Although some signs and symptoms may suggest snoring, such as daytime sleepiness, headaches, waking up throughout the night, and a decrease in concentration.
 If you experience any of these symptoms or have been told your snoring is a nuisance, consult with Alabama Ear, Nose, & Throat Specialists today to determine treatment options for you.
 A specialist can discuss your symptoms and might recommend a sleep study to monitor your sleeping habits.
 Determining the severity of your snoring will help you get the treatment you need.

 If you suffer from distressing snoring and want to find a solution, contact us today for diagnosis and explore your treatment options.